“I wanted to be a song”

 Release Date: March 31, 1992

-"I was a coat-check in Joe Allen’s Restaurant at 46th Street, and Mark Cohn walked in and said, ‘You have such a beautiful speaking voice I bet you’re a singer.’
+"I was a coat-check in Joe Allen’s Restaurant at 46th Street, and Marc Cohn walked in and said, ‘You have such a beautiful speaking voice I bet you’re a singer.’
 And I said: ‘I’m a crappy singer, but I have about 1,000 songs."

 Bryan Ferry’s loss was Ralph’s win

-Hawkins briefly attended the Manhattan School of Music as a percussionist in the early 1980s, but left after a year to focus on a career in music.
+Hawkins briefly attended the Manhattan School of Music as a percussionist in the early 1980s but left after a year to focus on a career in music.
 During this time, she sang with a punk band called The Pink Men and later formed her own group, Sophie’s Private Wave, performing at venues like CBGB and Kenny’s Castaways throughout the 1980s.

 In 1991, Hawkins landed her first professional job playing percussion with Bryan Ferry’s band, Roxy Music, but was quickly replaced.

 “I was Bryan Ferry’s percussionist but got fired after two weeks.
 He very nicely said, ‘You can’t play the Cuban congas as well as so-and-so who’s coming in to replace you.’
 I wore dresses then and was trying to be someone else, but after being fired I thought, ‘Screw it.
 I’m going to be myself.’
-I went back to waitressing but was still writing songs,” said Hawkins
+I went back to waitressing but was still writing songs,” said Hawkins.

 Hawkins stated, “I started writing the lyrics on my wall.
 I didn’t know they were lyrics.
 They were just things on the wall… And I thought that was really something big.
 It was this feeling inside of me: Something big is about to happen to you, Sophie.
 And it was the first big thing that had ever happened in my life, because I had never had that feeling before.
 Because I was a total loser, D student, nothing ever really happened the way I wanted it to happen.
 I thought, ‘Something is coming out of you that you know is in there.
 And if you can just get it out, if you can just be here, this will happen.'”